krauskopf/node-red-contrib-avr-yamaha/README.md

 - 2017-nov-05: 0.8.0 - Added some more topics to suppoert Zone3 and Zone4 and improved readme.
 - 2017-dec-02: 0.8.1 - Fixed crash of 'AVR Yamaha' node, when event with unknown xml data is received.
 - 2017-dec-03: 0.8.2 - Fixed crash of 'AVR Yamaha' node for events of zones other than Main_Zone.
 Now works for all zones.
 (Thanks to kuchod)
+- 2018-mar-09: 0.8.3 - Fixed "Failed to request data from AVR with error: 400" of 'AVR Yamaha In' node, when input selection is changed.
+(Thanks to Allyn Fratkin)

 ## Credits
 - Sebastian Krauskopf (mail@sebakrau.de)